open5e/open5e/source/equipment/magic-items/robe-of-scintillating-colors.rst

 in a 30-­foot radius and dim light for an additional 30 feet.
 Creatures that can see you have disadvantage on attack rolls against you.
-In addition, any creature in the bright light that can see you when the robe’s power is activated must succeed on a DC 15 Wisdom saving throw or become stunned until the effect ends.
+In addition, any creature in the bright light that can see you when the robe's power is activated must succeed on a DC 15 Wisdom saving throw or become stunned until the effect ends.

 Robe of Stars